rn-pn-sn/iOS-Mod-Menu-V2-Theos/README.md

 ```

 ~~**Offsets:**~~
-Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.<br>
+<br>Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.
-Using it in the new implementation will cause errors.<br>
+<br>Using it in the new implementation will cause errors.
-So in the new implementation it is enough to use a ENCRYPT.
+<br>So in the new implementation it is enough to use a ENCRYPT.
 ```c
 ENCRYPTOFFSET("0x10047FD90")
 ```

 ~~**Hexes:**~~
-Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.<br>
+<br>Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.
-It was originally completely equivalent to ENCRYPT, so you can still use it if you want without errors.<br>
+<br>It was originally completely equivalent to ENCRYPT, so you can still use it if you want without errors.
-So in the new implementation it is enough to use a ENCRYPT.
+<br>So in the new implementation it is enough to use a ENCRYPT.
 ```c
 ENCRYPTHEX("0x00F0271E0008201EC0035FD6")
 ```